eworm-de/routeros-scripts/CERTIFICATES.md

 [Mozilla Firefox ↗️](https://www.mozilla.org/firefox/).

-Let's assume we want to make sure the certificate for [git.eworm.de](https://git.eworm.de/) is available.
-Open that page in the browser, then click the *lock* icon in addressbar, followed by "*Connection secure*".
+Let's assume we want to make sure the certificate for [rsc.eworm.de](https://rsc.eworm.de/) is available.
+Open that page in the browser, then click the *shield* icon in addressbar, followed by "*Connection secure*".

 ![screenshot: dialog A](CERTIFICATES.d/01-dialog-A.avif)

-The dialog will change, click "*More information*".
+The dialog will change, click "*More site information*".

 ![screenshot: dialog B](CERTIFICATES.d/02-dialog-B.avif)